 A place we had never heard about before, but so glad we added this on on our Iceland itinerary!
 The Mývatn Nature Baths have also been called the “Blue Lagoon of the North”.
 Compared to the Blue Lagoon, you don’t need to make any reservation in advance and are less crowded too.
 The best time to visit Myvatn is in the evening just before sunset.
 Lovely experience!

 Mývatn Nature Baths

-If you are searching for a place in Iceland which has everything Iceland has to offer and that feels untouched and still off-the-beaten-track, you should go to Snæfellsnes!
-There is so much to see and do on Snaefellsnes peninsula, that you could spend a whole week without seeing the same thing twice.
+If you are searching for a unique place in Iceland that has everything Iceland has to offer and that feels untouched, you should go to Snæfellsnes!
+There is so much to see and do on the Snaefellsnes peninsula, that you could spend a whole week without seeing the same thing twice.
 It has the most diverse landscapes in Iceland, with waterfalls, beaches, cliffs, mountains, lava fields, and charming villages.
 A truly magical place!

 Icelandair Hotel Hamar (1h50-minute drive from Snæfellsnes peninsula)

 Find the most beautiful places in Iceland with our travel resources

 As you know, we love to share all our best tips and favorite places with all of you.
 That’s why created all these online travel guides, which are completely free.
 If you found this post (or anything we do) useful, we’d be grateful if you buy something through one of our affiliate links in this article.
 We’ll get a small commission at no extra cost to you, which helps us keep our travel blog alive.

 Thank you so much for your support! x Valerie & Mik